epimetheusgames/OGPC-Season-18/GDScriptRules.md

 - Use and instead of &&
 - Use or instead of ||
 - Use not instead of !
-- I would argue that plain English is not as accessible, plus the symbols make you look smarter.

 ### Commenting:
 - Comments (#) should start with a space, but not code that you comment out.